Magoula railway station

-Megara railway station (Σιδηροδρομικός σταθμός Μαγούλας) is a station in the city of Magoula, West Attica, Greece.
+Magoula railway station (Σιδηροδρομικός σταθμός Μαγούλας) is a station in the municipal unit of Magoula of the municipality of Elefsina, West Attica, Greece.
 It is located adjacent to A8 motorway between Athens and Patras.
 It was opened on 18 July 2006 as part of the extension of the Athens Airport–Patras railway to Corinth It has two side platforms and a siding.
-The station is served by Line 2 of the Athens Suburban Railway between Piraeus and Kiato.
+The station is served by the Athens Suburban Railway between Piraeus and Kiato.
 The station has a similar design to Ano Liosia railway station.
 The station serves the adjacent Thriasio hospital.

 History

 The station was opened on 18 July 2006 as part of the extension of the Athens Airport–Patras railway to Corinth, as part of Line 2 of the Athens Suburban Railway began serving the station.
 In 2008, all Athens Suburban Railway services were transferred from OSE to TrainOSE.
 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cutback and routes closed, as the government-run entity attempted to reduce overheads.
-In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly-owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
+In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
 In July 2022, the station began being served by Hellenic Train, the rebranded TranOSE.

+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.